Optimizely’s decision to ditch its free plan suggests A/B website testing is dead

 Google Optimize

 If your heart is really set on A/B testing, take a look at the free version of Google Optimize.
-It offers a powerful editor for both, visual editing and more advanced changes through code editing.
-Google Optimize is deeply integrated into the Googleverse which makes performance analysis using Google Analytics and optimization for AdWords campaigns particularly easy.
+It offers a powerful editor for both visual editing and more advanced changes through code editing.
+Google Optimize is deeply integrated into the Googleverse, which makes performance analysis using Google Analytics and optimization for AdWords campaigns particularly easy.

-Potential downsides might be that you can run no more than three concurrent experiments and the tool doesn’t offer audience targeting.
-So, audience-based experimentation and personalization are not its strong side.
+Potential downsides might be that you can run no more than three concurrent experiments, and the tool doesn’t offer audience targeting.
+So audience-based experimentation and personalization are not its strength.

 Unless.com

-Unless.com is a newcomer among personalization solutions and yet it has quickly gathered a fanbase by providing extensive customer support.
+Unless.com is a newcomer among personalization solutions, but it has quickly gathered a fanbase by providing extensive customer support.

-This company puts a clear emphasis on personalization – primarily focusing on creating unique experiences for each of your visitors, with a little bit of A/B testing mixed in.
+This company puts a clear emphasis on personalization — focusing on creating unique experiences for each of your visitors, with a little bit of A/B testing mixed in.
 Their platform lets you choose from 20+ targeting conditions to group your visitors into audiences and use 1:1 personalization to further improve relevance.

-Be aware that you might run into limitations using their WYSIWYG (What-You-See-Is-What-You-Get) editor which is less powerful than a visual editor.
+Be aware that you might run into limitations using their WYSIWYG (What-You-See-Is-What-You-Get) editor, which is less powerful than a visual editor.

-It is easy to implement (you can get started without adding a script), integrates with Google Analytics and pricing starts at 9 USD/month, making it accessible to anyone with a website.
+It is easy to implement (you can get started without adding a script) and integrates with Google Analytics.
+Pricing starts at $9/month, making it accessible to anyone with a website.

 VWO.com

-VWO offers an extensive feature palette, covering all kinds of optimization use cases.
+VWO offers an extensive feature palette that covers all kinds of optimization use cases.

-If you are looking for a testing platform that is more powerful than Google Optimize, VWO has got you covered for 49 USD/month.
-Its optimization and personalization solution will set you back 299 USD/month.
+If you are looking for a testing platform that is more powerful than Google Optimize, VWO has got you covered for $49/month.
+Its optimization and personalization solution will set you back $299/month.

-There is a catch though.
-Due to their implementation using asynchronous loading, speedy websites might see a FOUC (flash of unstyled content) potentially polluting experiments.
-Still, having all tools – testing, surveys, and personalization – wrapped up into one platform, certainly facilitates optimization.
+There is a catch, though.
+Due to implementation using asynchronous loading, speedy websites might see a FOUC (flash of unstyled content) that could potentially pollute experiments.
+Still, having all the tools — testing, surveys, and personalization — wrapped up into one platform certainly facilitates optimization.

 Hotjar